 Have your guests promote

-Just like being a guest on someone else’s podcasts helps you plug your new podcast, your guest is a valuable source of promotion.
+Just like being a guest on someone else’s podcast helps you plug in your new podcast, your guest is a valuable source of promotion.

-Especially a brand new podcast would benefit from interviewing well-known guests that already have online audiences to whom they can pitch the episode.
-And you can make it easy for them by sending them an email on the day their podcast goes live that includes:
+A brand new podcast would benefit from interviewing well-known guests with online audiences to whom they can pitch the episode.
+And you can make it easy for them by sending them an email on the day their podcast goes live that includes the following:

 - Quotes from their interview